julianharty/testing-with-analytics-workshop/app/pocket-code-for-ios.md

 ## How to use Pocket Code
 A quick 60 second guide is available at https://www.catrobat.org/intro/ (press next to continue the instructions).
 The Catrobat project provides various guides to help people learn how to use the app https://share.catrob.at/pocketcode/help

+# Testing Pocket Code for iOS

+[Click here](./pocket-code-for-ios-testing.md) to find out details on how to use *Pocket Code* for this workshop.